Conference Size: Limited to 4000 attendees

 - Researchers actively participating in basic science investigations, clinical studies, or epidemiologic research of HIV and associated complications and coinfections

-- Clinicians who have an academic appointment, teach, or conduct research, and those who work in a major practice group that is making research contributions to the field, or with a patient panel of more than 100; physicians who are located in a high endemic area with academic or teaching responsibility.
+In addition, there are a limited number of spots available for practitioners who are not in a research role, but who work in a major institution that is making research contributions to the field, or who are located in a high endemic area with academic or teaching responsibility.

-In addition, a limited number of spots are made available for non-scientists, executive individuals in 1 leadership position per organization (or in a select few instances in a large organization, up to 2 leadership positions) in major HIV-related organizations (governmental or nongovernmental not-for-profit) that focus on educating healthcare practitioners and other professionals, or on educating HIV-infected communities.
+A limited number of spots are also made available for individuals in leadership positions (1 per organization or in a select few instances in a large organization, up to 2) in major HIV-related organizations (governmental or nongovernmental not-for-profit) that focus on educating healthcare practitioners and other professionals.
+This includes individuals who are responsible for essential decisions on research and/or research direction.

 - Financial analysts